LibreSolar/mppt-2420-hc/README.md

 - Expandable via Olimex Universal Extension Connector (UEXT)
 - Single RGB LED for status indication.
 Additional user interface can be included in separate PCB in front panel housing and connected via UEXT
 - CAN interface via RJ45 connectors

+## Mechanical design

+- TO-220 MOSFETs can be screwed to large heat sink at the back
+- Plastic cover under development